 Develop Water Businesses

-Some of the businesses listed in the database above have been through the New Technology Evaluation Process.
-For suppliers wanting their water related technology to be available for public sector use or would like their product to pass through the initial filtering process, the Western Cape Government has partnered with the City of Cape Town’s New Technology Committee to support water-related technology and service providers to promote the uptake of innovative solutions to address current and future water issues.
-This committee meets regularly and includes representatives from the City and WCG to review new technologies or related information provided to government for consideration.
-Companies have a chance to present their goods and services at this meeting in a controlled and fair manner.
-The outcomes of these meetings are then shared with the various WCG and CCT Branches and Departments to ensure efficiency and potential product or service procurement.
+Some of the businesses listed in the database above have been through the City's New Technology Evaluation Process.
+This process is for suppliers wanting their water-related technology to be considered for public sector use or would like their product to pass through the initial public procurement filtering process.
+The Western Cape Government has partnered with the City of Cape Town’s New Technology Committee to support water-related technology and service providers to promote the uptake of innovative solutions to address current and future water issues.
+This committee meets regularly and includes representatives from the City and WCG to review new technologies or related information provided to government for procurement consideration.
+Companies have a chance to present their goods and services at this meeting in a fair and transparent manner.
+The outcomes of these meetings are then shared with relevant WCG and CCT branches and departments to ensure efficiency and potential product or service procurement.

 If you would like access to information on water sector market trends, financing options, accessing markets and to discuss products that are still in development / concept phase, contact email@example.com